oracle/db-sharding/sdb-terraform/README.md

 3. Set variables in terraform.tfvars and secrets.tfvars.
 See the variables.tf file for description on each of the variables found in the *.tfvars files.
 Also refer to the *.tfvars example files for valid values of properties for variables.

-* <strong> Note <strong> : Don't remove any variables defined in *.tfvars defined irrespective of the mode or option you are running the setup or teardown scripts with.
+* <strong> Note </strong> : Don't remove any variables defined in *.tfvars defined irrespective of the mode or option you are running the setup or teardown scripts with.

 4. Follow the steps below to initialize, plan and deploy in the mode that you want Oracle Sharded Database to be setup.

 ### Initialize Terraform

 ```
 $ terraform init
 ```

 Initialize step downloads any terraform modules needed and initializes the terraform state machine.

 ### View Terraform's SDB Deployment blueprint